BorDevTech/bordevtech/README.md

 🌱 I’m currently learning more about Advanced Cloud DevOps Techniques, Infrastructure as Code, Containerization, Microservices, and Container Orchestration.

-💬 Ask me about React Development, TypeScirpt, and Clarity.
+💬 Ask me about React Development, TypeScript, and Clarity.

 📧 Reach out to me: devell.robinson@bordevtech.com